The News Site of Fresno City College

 Samantha Washburn, Entertainment Editor

-Samantha Washburn is a 25-year-old female.
+Samantha Washburn is a 26-year-old female.
 She was born in Anaheim, CA but raised in Nashville, TN, and then moved to Fresno, CA in 2020.
-She is currently studying Journalism at Fresno City College, in hopes of making her way to the social media/digital side of journalism and pursuing something more professional.
-She got her influence from watching Erin Andrews report on so many different topics that she felt a desire to do something similar.
+She is currently in her final semester at Fresno City College, studying journalism, in hopes of making her way to the social media/digital side and pursuing something more professional with sports teams.
+She also wants to expand her horizons and work in the music/entertainment industry, if that's where her heart leads her to.
 She took a Photoshop class in high school that got her attention of wanting to do more and learn more in-depth lessons on Photoshop.
 She also has experience in different types of Microsoft apps, as well as google docs.
-She became really close with one of her fifth-grade teachers and the teacher is now a second mom to her.
-Samantha has also, worked since she was 16 years old and has only ever worked in the food industry, so she knows all the ins and outs of restaurant life.
-She loves going to coffee places and trying drinks, but she is not a huge coffee drinker.
-Samantha hopes that being a part of The Rampage will help expand for horizons on reporting and be able to get better and story writing and interviewing.
+She has quite a few different hobbies but she enjoys re-watching her comfort shows in her free time and learning about new movies and shows.
+She also listens to almost every music genre there is, with the exception of a few.
+She loves attending concerts, regardless if they are a top must-see for her or not.
+Samantha hopes that being a part of The Rampage will help expand for horizons on reporting and be able to get better in story writing, investigating, and interviewing.

 Comments (0)